rushisy/traveling-sales-person/README.md

 # Traveling_Sales_Person

-Click through the branches to view the lab work for TSP.
+Please click through the branches to view the lab work for TSP.